 Ccourse Code Course Title Academic Credits Lecture Hours Lab Hours Clinical Hours Outside Hours Pre-requisite(s) /Concurrent PTA1421 Fundamentals of Treatment III Lab (Semester 4) 1 0 30 0 30 Semester 1, Semester 2 and Semester 3 & Concurrent with PTA 1400 PTA1410, PTA1411, PTA1420 & PTA1450 and from p In this laboratory course students will acquire skills based on the knowledge obtained in the concurrent didactic course and from previous courses and will explore the techniques used in specialty areas of physical therapy practice.
-The student will explore and apply physical therapy skills used in sports rehabilitation, cardiovascular and pulmonary conditions, and from previous courses and will explore the techniques used in specialty areas of physical therapy practice.
-The studen will explore and apply physical therapy skills used in sports rehabilitation, cardiovascular and pulmonary conditions, industrial and work rehabilitation, wound and burn care, amputation, prosthetics and orthotics, and prescriptive wheelchairs.
+The student will explore and apply physical therapy skills used in sports rehabilitation, cardiovascular and pulmonary conditions, industrial and work rehabilitation, wound and burn care, amputation, prosthetics and orthotics, and prescriptive wheelchairs.